farkkilab/pixel_ai/README.md

 ### Folder structure
 * batch_jobs: scripts to run jobs in CSC supercomputers.
 In most cases, consist of defining hardware resources required in CSC and then calls a script in the `scripts` folder.
 For example, to run a job inside Mahti, this scripts could be called with "sbatch batch_jobs/run_uniencoder.sh"
 * data: miscellaneous data required for models logic.
 For example, channels list for a dataset.
+NOTE: this data is not tracked in GitHub, please request it if needed.
 * models: models architecture definition
 * notebooks: Jupyter notebooks for exploring data
 * scripts: This includes logic to train model, crop images into tiles, encode tiles, etc.